GenericMappingTools/GMTjl_doc/documentation/utilities/wmsread.md

    both of these forms are allowed: `layer=3` or `layer="Invented layer name"`

 ### `kwargs` is the keywords/values pairs used to set
 - `region | limits`: The region limits.
+Options are:
-This can be a Tuple or Array with 4 elements defining the `(xmin, xmax, ymin, ymax)` or a string defining the limits in all ways that GMT can recognize.
-When the layer has the data projected, we can a Tuple or Array with 3 elements `(lon0, lat0, width)`, where first two set the center of a square in geographical coordinates and the third (`width`) is the width of that box in meters.
+   - A Tuple or Array with 4 elements defining the `(xmin, xmax, ymin, ymax)` or a string defining the limits in all ways that GMT can recognize.

+   - When the layer has the data projected, we can pass a Tuple or Array with 3 elements `(lon0, lat0, width)`, where first two set the center of a square in geographical coordinates and the third (`width`) is the width of that box in meters.

+   - A ``mosaic`` tile name in the form ``X,Y,Z`` or a quadtree.
+Example: ``region="7829,6374,14"``.
+See the ``mosaic`` function manual for more information.
+This form also sets the default cellsize for that tile.
+NOTE: this is a geographical coordinates only that implicitly sets ``geog=true``.
+See below on how to change the default resolution.

 - `cellsize | pixelsize | resolution | res`: Sets the requested cell size in meters [default].
 Use a string appended with a 'd'
    (e.g. `resolution="0.001d"`) if the resolution is given in degrees.
 This way works only when the layer is in geogs.

+- `zoom or refine`: When the region is derived from a ``mosaic`` tile name, the default is to get an image with 256 columns and _n_ rows where _n_ depends on latitude.
+So, either the area is large and consequently the resolution is low, or the inverse (small area and resolution is high).
+To change this status, use the `zoom` or `refine` options.
+   - `zoom`: an integer >= 1 that for each increment duplicates the base resolution by 2. _e.g._, `zoom=2`
+      quadruplicates the default resolution.
+This option is almost redundant with the `refine`, but is offered for consistency with the ``mosaic`` function.
+   - `refine`: an integer >= 2 multiplication factor that is used to increment the resolution by factor. _e.g._, `refine=2` duplicates the image resolution.

 - `size`: Alternatively to the the `cellsize` use this option, a tuple or array with two elements, to specify the image dimensions.
 Example, `size=(1200, 100)` to get an image with 1200 rows and 100 columns.